Projects Abroad | Marine Conservation

 • You must be studying a related subject at university level or equivalent

-• You must be PADI certified by the programme start date – we can provide training if needed
+• You must be PADI certified by the programme start date – we can provide training beforehand if needed

 • Reasonable physical fitness, you will be diving regularly